kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 Once the `status.certificate` field has been populated, the request has been completed and clients can now fetch the signed certificate PEM data from the CertificateSigningRequest resource.
-Signers can instead deny certificate signing if the approval conditions are not met.
+The signers can instead deny certificate signing if the approval conditions are not met.

 In order to reduce the number of old CertificateSigningRequest resources left in a cluster, a garbage collection controller runs periodically.
 The garbage collection removes CertificateSigningRequests that have not changed